Ozford College of Business (CRICOS No. 02573B, RTO No. 21442)

-(a) authorises OZFORD to obtain medical treatment for the Student where it is deemed necessary by OZFORD, a staff member or any other person authorised to act on behalf of OZFORD;
+(a) authorises Ozford to obtain medical treatment for the Student where it is deemed necessary by Ozford, a staff member or any other person authorised to act on behalf of Ozford;

-(c) agrees to immediately notify OZFORD if the Student contracts a contagious disease of any kind; and
+(c) agrees to immediately notify Ozford if the Student contracts a contagious disease of any kind; and

-(d) acknowledges OZFORD’s right to remove the Student from the school premises and refuse the Student re-entry to the school premises until the Student provides satisfactory medical evidence (such as a medical certificate) certifying that the Student is no longer contagious or a threat to OZFORD, its members of staff, students or any other person.
+(d)Acknowledges Ozford’s right to remove the Student from the school premises and refuse the Student re-entry to the school premises while the student presents a risk to staff and other students.
+The Student may recommence studies which satisfactory medical evidence (such as a medical certificate) is provided certifying that the Student is no longer a risk to Ozford, its members of staff, students or any other person.

 The Student acknowledges and agrees:-

-(b) to comply with the rules, policies and applicable code of conduct as advised by OZFORD from time to time;
+(b) to comply with the rules, policies and applicable code of conduct as advised by Ozford from time to time;

-(c) to refrain from any behaviour considered unacceptable by OZFORD including, but not limited to:
+(c) to refrain from any behaviour considered unacceptable by Ozford including, but not limited to:

-(i) rudeness, aggressiveness, and disrespect to OZFORD’s students and members of staff;
+(i) rudeness, aggressiveness, and disrespect to Ozford’s students and members of staff;

 (ii) causing any disruption or interference to classes, study environments and the delivery of teaching by members of staff; and